elephantscale/vault-consul-labs-answers/lab02/README.md

 ## Lab Goals:

-* In this tutorial, you will start and interact with the Vault server running in development mode.
+* In this lab, you will start and interact with the Vault server running in development mode.

 ### Builds on:
 * [Install lab](../lab01)